boussadjra/vue3-router-tree/README.md

 # vue-router-tree

-This component represents your routes or items as a tree view, by default takes it takes the routes configuration as items, but you could provide your custom items that respects the following format :
+This component is based on **Vue.js 3**, it represents your routes or items as a tree view, by default takes it takes the routes configuration as items, but you could provide your custom items that respects the following format :

 ```js
 [